BepBop/todo_list-with-react/README.md

 # todo_list-with-react

-## As to practice writing loosely coupled code,forced myself to refactor my projects after a month
+## As to practice writing loosely coupled code, forced myself to refactor my projects after a month
 Refactoring was targeted at both React and CSS with arbritary goal as

 ## Style-1